smartsdk/dataModels/Environment/AeroAllergenObserved/doc/spec.md

 T describe the aero allergens qualitative levels,
-*for each* aero allergens we use an attribute that *MUST* refers exactly to the conventional name of the allergen (usually the latin name of the associated plant) concatenated with the string `Level`, e.g. `alnusLevel` to measure the qualitative level for a given concentration of [alnus](https://en.wikipedia.org/wiki/Alder) pollen.
+*for each* aero allergens we use an attribute that *MUST* refers exactly to the conventional name of the allergen (usually the latin name of the associated plant) concatenated with the string `_Level`, e.g. `alnus_Level` to measure the qualitative level for a given concentration of [alnus](https://en.wikipedia.org/wiki/Alder) pollen.

-+ Attribute name: Equal to the name of the allergen plus the suffix `Level`, for instance `alnusLevel`.
++ Attribute name: Equal to the name of the allergen plus the suffix `Level`, for instance `alnus_Level`.
 + Attribute type: [Text](https://schema.org/Text)
 + Attribute value: Example values defined by the [European Aeroallergen Network](https://www.ean-net.org/en/):
 (`none`, `low`, `moderate`, `high`, `veryHigh`).